xcomagent95/Geosoftware2021/README.md

 The locations collection contains the locations.
 Each location is comprised of
 - an __id_ which is an object created by mongoDB and acts as an internal primary key
-- a _nameID_ which is a user defined string which acts as the identifier for the location in athe application
+- a _locationID_ which is a user defined string which acts as the identifier for the location in athe application
 - a _GeoJson_ which contains the geometry (point or polygon) and the URL and description properties

 The point locations are formatted like: